Service-Design-Studio/final-project-group-2-designerdz/README.md

 The headers are exactly what is used when passing the JSON data from frontend to rails endpoint API.

 **| id | display_name | title | email | phone_number | full_name | passport_no | passport_expiry | nationality | gender | dob |**

-# TODO:

-1. **Next Sprint**: Multi-user registration, nested database is expected, how to populate and retrieve data from activerecord